Ex-Philippine president Ramos says Duterte government a 'letdown'

-BERLIN German police said on Monday they had captured a man suspected of planning a bomb attack who had slipped through their grasp during a raid two days ago.

-MANILA The government of Philippine leader Rodrigo Duterte has been a "huge disappointment and letdown", according to a former president and one of his mentors, bucking popular sentiment and a high opinion poll rating for his first 100 days in office.
+MANILA (Reuters) - The government of Philippine leader Rodrigo Duterte has been a "huge disappointment and letdown", a former president and one of Duterte's mentors said, bucking popular sentiment and a high poll rating for his first 100 days in office.

-In rare criticism of Duterte, 88-year-old former president Fidel Ramos said the government was "losing badly" by prioritizing a controversial war on drugs at the expense of issues such as poverty, living costs, foreign investment and jobs.
+In rare criticism of Duterte, 88-year-old former president Fidel Ramos said the government was "losing badly" by prioritizing a war on drugs at the expense of issues like poverty, living costs, foreign investment and jobs.

-Duterte's spokesman, Ernesto Abella, did not immediately respond to a request for comment.
+Presidential spokesman Ernesto Abella said Duterte was a reader and was aware of the commentary.
+Abella said Ramos, who was in office from 1992 to 1998, was acting like a father and the government respected him.

-Duterte picked Ramos, in office from 1992-1998, as his special envoy to break the ice with China and manage the fallout from an international arbitration ruling Manila won in July that dented Beijing's claims to jurisdiction over most of the South China Sea.
+Duterte picked Ramos as his special envoy to China, to manage the fallout from an arbitration case Manila won in July that dented Beijing's claims to jurisdiction over most of the South China Sea.

 Duterte has spoken often of his respect for Ramos and that Ramos had persuaded him to run in the May election.

-It was not clear why Ramos made his criticism at this time and he was not available for comment.
+It was not clear why Ramos made his criticism at this time and neither he nor his spokesmen were immediately available for comment.

 Ramos is the only president to score higher than Duterte in a Philippine opinion poll traditionally conducted after the first 90 days of each presidency.